Larry Dane Brimner: Background

-Published Work
+Published work

-Brimner's first book was BMX Freestyle (1987) which received a Children's Choice award from the International Reading Association.
-At least three other of his books have won this award: Snowboarding (1998) and The Official M&M's Book of the Millennium (2000) and The Littlest Wolf (2002).
-Recent awards include the Teachers' Choice Award, Eureka!
+Brimner has won many awards for his writing, including the Teachers' Choice Award, Eureka!
 Silver Award, the Jane Addams Honor Book Award, the Norman A. Sugarman Award and Honor for Biography (Cleveland Public Library), Best Book for the Teen Age (New York Public Library), Best Children's Books of the Year List (Bank Street College), Junior Library Guild Selection, and others.

-While in college, Brimner became aware that he was attracted to other men.
+While in college, Brimner discovered that he was gay.
 He was unable to find objective information about gay issues, and under pressure from his parents, he went to a psychiatrist and underwent electroshock treatments.
 These experiences led to his 1995 book for gay and lesbian teenagers, Being Different, which he did as a favor to his editor, E. Russell Primm.

 As of 2014, Cats!, an early-reader he did for Children's Press/Scholastic Library, has sold more than 300,000 copies and is still in print.
-A picture book about yuletide friendships, Merry Christmas, Old Armadillo, is a perennial favorite.
-It received a starred review from School Library Journal.
-Seeing two elderly women on their Harley Davidson motorcycles spawned Nana's Hog.
-Cory Coleman, Grade 2, a chapter book, looks back at an event from his childhood, as does Elliot Fry's Good-bye.
-Although he loves the tightness of the picture book format, it is his nonfiction, especially his social justice nonfiction, for which he is known.
+Although Brimner enjoys the picture book format, it is his nonfiction, especially his social justice nonfiction, for which he is known.

+In 2018, his book Twelve Days in May: Freedom Ride 1961 won the Sibert Medal.

 Brimner lives in San Diego, California, but keeps a small writing studio in Tucson, Arizona.